 1. Fold down the seatback.
-Make sure the rear seat legs are relocked into place (folding down the seatback will disengage them) by pushing downward on the back of the seat.
-Adjust the seatback to the 1st lock position (most upright position) and then to the 5th lock position.
+The rear seat legs will disengage.
+Pushing downward on the back of the seat, make sure the rear seat legs are relocked into place.
+Next pull back the seatback to the 1st lock position (the most upright position).
+Then adjust the seatback to the 5th lock position.

-Make sure the seat and seatback is locked securely.
+Make sure the seat and seatback are locked securely.